Scripter17/url-cleaner/README.md

 - `twitter-embed-host`: The domain to use for twitter when the `embed-compatibility` flag is set.
 Defaults to `vxtwitter.com`.
 - `bluesky-embed-host`: The domain to use for bluesky when the `embed-compatibility` flag is set.
 Defaults to `fxbsky.com`.
 - `bypass.vip-api-key`: The API key used for [bypass.vip](https://bypass.vip)'s premium backend.
 Overrides the `URL_CLEANER_BYPASS_VIP_API_KEY` environment variable.
-- `tor2web-suffix`: The suffix to append to the end of `.onion` domains if the flag `tor2web` is enabled.
-Should not start with `.` as that's added automatically.
-Left unset by default.

 #### Environment Vars